-If the vehicle must be set up with the slope, always keep the boom on the uphill side of the vehicle, always chock the wheels, and always work off the rear of the vehicle.
+If the vehicle must be set up with the slope, chock the wheels and work off the rear of the vehicle.

 VEHICLE SETUP WITH THE SLOPE

 The truck must be level before operating the booms.

 If the vehicle must be set up where an outrigger extends into a ditch or gutter and the full extension does not make firm contact, the outrigger must be blocked or cribbed up.
 Chock the wheels carefully to prevent motion of the truck.
 Ensure cribbing (if required) provides stable support.
 If the vehicle must be set up so an outrigger rests on a curb with the vehicle in the street, the outrigger span will be shortened and stability is reduced.
 Ensure the curb has sufficient strength to support the load.
 All of the previous may affect the stability of the vehicle and restrict the load capacity of the vehicle.
 Proceed with caution under these conditions.
 If the outrigger support surface is not level with the truck, the bank may need to be cut away or brought up to a level so the outrigger will provide proper support.
 The ground must be able to support the load of the outrigger without sinking.